 - The Arctic is ground zero of climate change, experiencing the most effects of any other area in the world.

-- Climate change has already had an impact on Arctic terrestrial, freshwater and marine ecosystems.
+- Climate change is having a huge impact on Arctic terrestrial, freshwater and marine ecosystems and it is breaking down this critical cooling system.

 - Many of the adaptations that Arctic plant and animal species have acquired to survive the harsh conditions also limit their ability to respond to warmer climates and other environmental changes.